 Grades 11, 12

 ASTRONOMY: DEEP SPACE AND BEYOND - College Prep

 ASTRONOMY: DEEP SPACE AND BEYOND - Advanced

 Tri III

 This one trimester course will challenge your ideas about the sky and Universe.
 You may think you have learned all there is in elementary school, but there is so much more to comprehend.
 The content of this course will enrich your knowledge of the skies and challenge your mind to conceive of things that are out of reach!
 This course will study the Milky Way and other galaxies, quasars, energy sources, cosmology, space-time, black holes, the Big Bang and the search for extraterrestrials.
 This course is available for advanced credit.
-See Ms. Aumann if you have any questions.
+See Mr. Kaus if you have any questions.

 Grades 11, 12

-ECOLOGY - College Prep Tri I
+DNA, FORENSICS & GENETICS - College Prep

-ECOLOGY - Advanced Tri I

-This trimester - long course is an option for students who want to learn more about the interactions of living things, population studies, geology, climate and earth's resources.
-Students can register for College Prep or Advanced credit, which would have a few more requirements.
-This course can be taken as a trimester elective OR paired with DNA, Forensics and Genetics, Environmental Engineering or other trimester courses to fill out a third or fourth year science course.

-Prerequisite: Biology

-Grades: 11, 12

-DNA, FORENSICS & GENETICS - College Prep DNA, FORENSICS & GENETICS - Advanced
+DNA, FORENSICS & GENETICS - Advanced

 Tri II

-Tri II

 This is primarily a lab course.
 Students learn sterile technique, plant tissue culture, DNA extraction, colony transformation, culturing and staining of bacteria as well as oral and airborne bacteria, in foods, antibiotics and bactericides and the development of resistant strains.

 Advanced credit is available to students who complete an additional project.
 This advanced option must be declared officially by the tenth day of trimester 2 and the option may not be changed after this deadline.

 Prerequisite: Biology

-Grades 11, 12

 ENVIRONMENTAL ENGINEERING - College Prep ENVIRONMENTAL ENGINEERING - Advanced

-Tri III

-Tri III
+Tri III Tri III

 This trimester - long course will introduce students to sustainable engineering concepts such as studying and finding solutions for air, water and land pollution.
 In addition, engineering design for agriculture and sustainable technology will be studied.
-This course can be taken as a trimester elective OR paired with Ecology, DNA, Forensics and Genetics or other trimester electives to fill out a third or fourth year science course.
+This course can be taken as a trimester elective OR paired with DNA, Forensics and Genetics or other trimester electives to fill out a third or fourth year science course.

 Prerequisite: Biology.